Abood991B/air-pollution-dashboard/README.md

 ## ⚖️ License

 This project is protected under the **MIT License**.
-This allows for broad freedom to use and modify the code, but requires that the original copyright notice (crediting you as the author) be included in any copies.
+This allows for broad freedom to use and modify the code, but requires that the original copyright notice be included in any copies.

 See the [LICENSE](./LICENSE) file for more details.